Melanoma: The Basics

 Treatment

-- Margins: tissue around a tumor/melanoma lesion.
+- Margins: The tissue around the melanoma lesion.

 - Another type of surgery used to treat melanoma is the MOHS procedure.